The Danish Scout Council: Jamboree Denmark

 De grønne pigespejdere, KFUM-Spejderne, Det Danske Spejderkorps, Danske Baptisters Spejderkorps and the Dansk Spejderkorps Sydslesvig.
 Over 37,000 participants were involved.

-Further council Jamborees took place in Sønderborg in 2017 and Hedeland Naturpark in 2022.
+Further council Jamborees took place in Sønderborg in 2017, and Hedeland Naturpark in both 2022 and 2026.

 The council made a bid to host the 27th World Scout Jamboree in 2031, and it was chosen at the World Scout Conference in August 2024.
+The event will be hosted by Silkeborg Kommune, which will also host Spejdenes Lejr in 2030.

 Emblems

 Danske Spejderkorps and Dansk Spejderkorps Sydslesvig

 The Dansk Spejderkorps Sydslesvig logo is composed of a Scout fleur-de-lis and a Guide trefoil.
 The colours of the logo are blue and yellow with a red background, the line drawing is white.
 The blue and yellow colours symbolize the Schleswig colours, while the red background and white line drawing symbolizes the Danish colours, namely red and white.
 The Det Danske Spejderkorps logo is dark blue with the same line drawing in white.
 Before 2003 it had the trefoil in light blue and the fleur-de-lis in yellow on a dark blue background.